microsoft/monaco-editor/website/playground/monaco.d.ts.txt

          */
         fastScrollSensitivity?: number;
         /**
+         * Enable that the editor scrolls only the predominant axis.
+Prevents horizontal drift when scrolling vertically on a trackpad.
+         * Defaults to true.
+         */
+        scrollPredominantAxis?: boolean;
+        /**
+         * Enable that the selection with the mouse and keys is doing column selection.
+         * Defaults to false.
+         */
+        columnSelection?: boolean;
+        /**
          * The modifier to be used to add multiple cursors with the mouse.
          * Defaults to 'alt'
          */